-Attorneys Sean P. Spellman and Mary Spellman understand the damage that a conviction of drug distribution could have on your life.
-As founder and principal attorney of Spellman Law, P.C., attorney Sean Spellman has focused exclusively on criminal defense matters for his entire career.
-Spellman Law, P.C., can help defend you against these charges and obtain the best results possible in your case.
+Our attorneys understand the damage that a conviction of drug distribution could have on your life.
+At Spellman Law, P.C., we can help defend you against these charges and obtain the best results possible in your case.

 The penalties associated with delivery of a controlled substance will vary greatly on a case-by-case basis, depending on a number of factors, including:

 - The type of controlled substance (generally, delivery of marijuana will carry less severe penalties than many other drugs)